felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-WAN-I2V.md

 You can use the script [run_workflow.py](https://github.com/felipebottega/AI-Audiovisual-Lab/blob/main/ComfyUI/scripts/run_workflow.py) script with the parameter file [params.json](https://github.com/felipebottega/AI-Audiovisual-Lab/blob/main/ComfyUI/scripts/params.json) for this example.
 Edit the parameter file and run the command `python run_workflow.py "img2vid_canon.json" "params.json"` in the terminal.
 The path `path_to_input`  should be the absolute path to the image, while `path_to_output` should be the relative path.

-We also have the workflow [img2vid_canon_complete.json](https://github.com/felipebottega/AI-Audiovisual-Lab/blob/main/ComfyUI/workflows/img2vid_canon_complete.json) and its API workflow file [img2vid_canon_complete.json](https://github.com/felipebottega/AI-Audiovisual-Lab/blob/main/ComfyUI/workflows-api/img2vid_canon_complete.json) available for download.
-The difference is that this one has some optional post-processing nodes: color and brightness node, upscale and downscale, background removal, and saving frames as PNG.
+The workflow also have some optional post-processing nodes: color and brightness node, upscale and downscale, background removal, and saving frames as PNG.
 These nodes come right after `VAE decode` and before `Create Video`.

 <p align="center">
     <img width="1100" src="https://raw.githubusercontent.com/felipebottega/AI-Audiovisual-Lab/refs/heads/main/assets/workflow_i2v_optional.png" />